Himekatsu/CPE106L---Final-Project/README.md

 // hello we are unit 1, 2, 3
 // Testing
-// commit testing - Pelagio
+// git commit from laptop
 // bye